 The "Click to connect and clone" option makes building out repetitive shapes a breeze, and the wide range of ways to import and export make for a great tool for quick drafts or deep design work.
 Diagrams.net also offers the option to export as a URL, making an image publicly available in an instant.

 Most impressively, Diagrams.net can be saved as simple text files, making backups and sharing incredibly straightforward.

 What would it look like to use Diagrams.net, but with the logical and conceptual structure of cloud-native infrastructure architecture built-in?
-That's the question the Architecture Examples project aims to answer.
+That's the question the Portfolio Architecture Center aims to answer.
 This collection of curated iconography offers pre-defined "stacks" for concepts like CI/CD pipelines, automated testing, name services, containerized applications, microservices, and much more.